 5. Microzip Detail Sander

 Some surfaces and edges are too small for you to use a standard-size sanding block on.
 The Microzip sander, with a 3.5-by-1-inch sanding surface, can fill the gap.
 It fits in your fingertips, with indents for your index finger and thumb that improve grip and comfort.
-Like the 3M block, it uses a hook-and-loop system to securely attach specialized sandpaper, but unlike the 3M block, it is easy to purchase refill packs.
+It uses a hook-and-loop system to securely attach specialized sandpaper, and it is easy to purchase refill packs.